 Giving thanks keeps repeating.
 In fact, the word “thanks” appears seven times in the Anglican Mass.
 This is the heart of the service—er, the Eucharist.
 And this is what makes the Mass relevant to today.
 More relevant than puritans and Indians stuffing themselves, is the giving of thanks the way the Lord commanded us to give thanks—in the Mass.

-Whether it is remembering the first Thanksgiving in the thirteen colonies in 1607, or the first Thanksgiving in America in 1579, or, for that matter, the first Thanksgiving in China in 635, it is the same celebration of thanksgiving our Lord commanded us when he said “do this in remembrance of me.”
+Whether it is remembering the first Thanksgiving in the thirteen colonies in 1607 or the first Thanksgiving in North America in 1579, it is the same celebration of thanksgiving our Lord commanded us when he said “do this in remembrance of me.”